brigadecore/brigade/docs/topics/javascript.md

   Build storage exposes a mounted volume at `/mnt/brigade/share` with storage that can be shared across jobs.
 - `path: string`: The read-only path to the shared storage from within the container.
-  EXPERIMENTAL: Support for setting the `path` was added in Brigade 0.15.

 ### The `KubernetesConfig` class